 Art Statement

 I recently started a new project using copper surface instead of canvas.
-In this project I am using different treatments to oxidize its surface on some areas, these accidental patterns that appear absolutely randomly helps me work with this surface as a living entity.
-I depict a dream world with the memory of plants and nature rather than painting the exact replica of what I see.
+In this project I am using different treatments to oxidize its surface on some areas, these accidental patterns that appear randomly helps me work with this surface as a living entity.
 I use broken colors which gives it an impressionistic effect, along with patterns and fractals that read as magical landscapes with forests and bodies of water.
 This surface is the closest thing for me to the alchemy of painting.

 Her artistic intention is to transport viewers into her pictorial realm, characterized by silence and nature—a space that invites them to step into her imagination and inner world, where contemplation, analysis, and creation join.
 The paintings serve as windows into the workings of her subconscious mind.
 The meticulous selection of colors, a dedicated emphasis on interpretation and pictorial thinking, and the refinement of concepts and dream sequences culminate in a cohesive blend, reflecting the reality depicted on the canvas.